trothr/best/PGP.md

 Use the following commands to sign a file, confirming its authenticity to others who have your public key.

     gpg --sign [file]                           make a signature
     gpg --detach-sign [file]                    make a signature in a separate file gpg --verify [signedfile]                   verify a signature on a signed file

 It is common to have the signature in a separate file.
 That's the purpose of `--detach-sign`.

+When verifying a file with a detached signature, name the signature file (typically `.sig` or `.asc`) not the signed file, and `gpg` will find the signed file by removing the filename extension of the signature file.

 ## Signing Keys